-Asylum seekers are not obliged to use RIA accommodation and may source their own accommodation or stay with relatives or friends.
-However, to do so means that the individual is not entitled to material reception conditions or State social welfare supports, e.g. medical card, rent allowance, etc. Since the introduction of the Regulations, asylum seekers are required to sign a declaration stating that they do not have sufficient independent means to have an adequate standard of living.
+Protection applicants are not obliged to use IPAS accommodation and may source their own accommodation or stay with relatives or friends.
+However, to do so means that the individual is not entitled to material reception conditions or State social welfare supports, e.g. rent allowance, etc. Persons living outside Direct Provision may still be able to access a medical card in line with Regulation 18 of the Reception Conditions Regulations 2018 pertaining to the Right to Health.

-Provision is made to exceptionally allow for a deviation from the prescribed form of reception under the Regulations in exceptional circumstances where: (a) a vulnerability assessment needs to be carried out to assess special reception needs; or (b) where the accommodation capacity is temporarily exhausted.110 The Regulations require that an alternative method of accommodation must be for as short a period as possible and must meet the recipient's basic needs.111
+Provision is made to exceptionally allow for a deviation from the prescribed form of reception under the Regulations in exceptional circumstances where: (a) a vulnerability assessment needs to be carried out to assess special reception needs; or (b) where the accommodation capacity is temporarily exhausted.
+The Regulations require that an alternative method of accommodation must be for as short a period as possible and must meet the recipient's basic needs.
+145